MicrosoftDocs/patterns-practices/patterns-practices/reference/ieventsubscription-interface-mspp-pubsubevents.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IEventSubscriptionPublic Interface IEventSubscription
+public interface IEventSubscriptionPublic Interface IEventSubscription

 See Also
 --------